 Community Forester Program

-You can help ensure the health and vitality of Denver's trees!
+Help ensure the health and vitality of Denver's trees...
+Become a Community Forester!

-A partnership between The Park People and Denver Parks & Recreation, the Community Forester Program empowers individuals to lead tree planting and care activities within the community.
+The Park People and Denver Parks & Recreation have teamed up to present the Community Forester Program and empower individuals to lead tree planting and care activities within the community.

-Once trained, Community Foresters can lead and participate in tree planting and care projects in their neighborhoods as well as activities for The Park People, the Denver Forestry Office, and The Mile High Million tree initiative.
+Once trained, Community Foresters can lead and participate in tree planting and care projects in their neighborhoods as well as activities for The Park People, the Denver Forestry Office, and the 'Be A Smart Ash' campaign.
 This is a great opportunity to support our environment, urban greening, community health, and quality of life in Denver.